 The first real sign of violent discontent is a bomb attack on Papadopoulos by Alexandros Panagoulis on the coastal road outside of Athens on August 13th 1968.
 When the plan fails Panagoulis is captured and imprisoned and for the next five years subjected to physical abuse as well as psychological torture.
-The most moving protest is the funeral of George Papandreou in November of that same year in which millions of Athenians follow the casket to the cemetery in defiance of
+The most moving protest is the funeral of George Papandreou in November of that same year in which millions of Athenians follow the casket to the cemetery in

 the dictatorship.
 There are clashes with the police and 41 people are arrested.
 In between these two events the United States announces that its aid in heavy arms will continue.
 In March of 1969 Nobel Prize poet George Seferis issues a public statement against the dictatorship.
 In August of that year a series of bombings in Psihiko target among others the automobiles of the US Military Attache and other Embassy and military officials.
 On December 10th Greece withdraws from the Council of Europe to avoid the humiliation